-Over the past 30-40 years, the powers of communes, provinces (départements) and regions, delegated by central authorities or taken over de facto by local entities, have increased considerably.
+Over the past 30 to 40 years, the powers of communes, provinces (départements) and regions, delegated by central authorities or taken over de facto by local entities, have increased considerably.
 Normally a delegation of powers was accompanied by corresponding funding.
-However, as sectors devolved, subunits were notably badly managed or insufficiently funded, and local units had to face huge expenditure increases that were not fully covered by the central government.
+However, as sectors devolved, sub-units were notably badly managed or insufficiently funded, and local units had to face huge expenditure increases that were not fully covered by the central government.
 Local lobbying groups are so powerful (given the tradition of accumulating elective mandates, most national parliamentarians are also elected local officials; furthermore, the local lobby controls the second chamber, the Senate) that they have managed to secure substantial fiscal transfers not earmarked for special purposes.
 Thus, more than two-thirds of non-military public monies are spent by local/regional actors, a figure comparable to the situation in federal states.
 While in theory local governments are agents of the central government, they have, actually, secured ample discretion.

 On the other hand, the piecemeal and ad hoc reforms of local taxation, such as the elimination of the local business tax (taxe professionnelle) and its compensation by national state allocations in 2009, or President Hollande's cut of state subsidies to local government as a move toward budget consolidation, have not improved the situation.
+To the contrary, local investment diminished in 2014 by 14% according to a recent report by the Court of Accounts.
+A dozen départements face great difficulty to meet their obligation to pay for the welfare benefit (Revenu de solidarité active, RSA) to be offered to people with insufficient income.

-A clear balance of national and local powers, financial resources and responsibilities is still lacking.
+Thus, a clear balance of national and local powers, financial resources and responsibilities is still lacking.